 Wellington may be a city known for its coffee but take a look at some of the food we tried at several Wellington restaurants and see if you agree it is also a city for eating.

 An iconic waterfront location, huge bean bags, and table seating both indoors and out make Karaka Cafe a great place to relax.
 If that’s not enough, one bite of your food and you will know how this cafe made our list of the best Wellington restaurants.

 Egmont Street Eatery

 Modern and delicious, the portions are made for sharing, and we just kept on ordering.
-It wasn’t all salads, we had a bit of everything, but this salad made the best photo.
+It wasn’t all salads; we had a bit of everything, but this salad made the best photo.

 Picnic Cafe in the Botanic Gardens